winnpixie/guardian-aottg/README.md

         - FPSCamera - Allows you to play AoTTG from a First-Person View (EXPERIMENTAL).
         - MultiplayerNapeMeat - Adds nape meat slices into multiplayer (BUGGY).
     - **Miscellaneous**
-        - AppId - Use a custom [Photon](https://photonengine.com/) Application Id for multiplayer servers
         - DiscordPresence - Toggle Rich Presence to show as your status in [Discord](https://discord.com/) (requires a game/app restart).
+        - PhotonAppId - Use a custom [Photon](https://photonengine.com/) Application Id for multiplayer servers.
+        - PhotonUserId - Set your Photonian friend-name for user discovery services.
-    - **Logging**
+    - **Debug**
+        - ShowFramerate - Toggles displaying the game's framerate in the debug menu.
+        - ShowCoordinates - Toggles displaying the player's X/Y/Z in the debug menu.
-        - MaxEntries - Change the max amount of log entries saved in history.
+        - MaxLogEntries - Change the max amount of log entries saved in history.
         - ShowLog - Toggle visibility of the log completely.
         - DrawBackground - Toggle visibility of the log window background.
 - New Gamemodes